xpl/stacktracey/README.md

 s instanceof Array       // true
 ```

-Any other method of the `Array` is supported too, but they will return `Array` instances, not StackTracey instances.
+Other methods of the `Array` are supported too, but they will return `Array` instances, not StackTracey instances.
 You can convert from array via this:

 ```javascript
 stack = new StackTracey (array)